Seated Buddha from Gandhara: Description

 The statue was carved in schist, allowing very fine detail.
 The pose illustrates Buddha's first sermon on "setting in motion the Wheel of Law" at the deer park at Sarnath near Varanasi in Uttar Pradesh.
-The statue was made in the 2nd or 3rd century and although Buddha lived in the 4th century before Christ this is still a quite early statue.
+The statue was made in the 2nd or 3rd century and although Buddha lived in the 6th and 5th centuries before Christ, this is still a quite early statue.
 Statues of the "enlightened one" were not made until the 1st century AD.
 For the first four hundred years after his death Buddha was represented by symbols alone such as his footprint.

 This statue was used as the inspiration of a BBC Radio 4 programme in the series called A History of the World in 100 Objects in May 2010.
 The programme discussed the change that allowed Buddha to be represented by a statue instead of as previously by symbols alone.

 The figure of the Buddha is shown on a cushion on a throne or platform.
 On the front of the throne there are much smaller figures of a bodhisattva with a turban and halo, flanked by kneeling figures of a male and female probably representing donor portraits of a couple who paid for the statue.